Nirei/beekeper/README.md

 A static code generator that turns OpenAPI definitions into sorbet-rails code.
 It's 100% writter in Ruby and has no dependencies.
 The intention is to keep it simple and blazingly fast.

-The name is just a synonym of _apiculturist_ which was the original name of the project...
-Because, you know... it deals with APIs...
+The name is just a synonym of _apiculturist_, the original name of the project because, as you know... it's important to have an _API culture_.

 ## Try it out